When moving into photography, one of the first questions many creatives ask is about automatic or manual modes.

 Do I need to take photos in manual mode

-Creating a proper exposure for your photography takes skill and practice and fundamental knowledge of lighting.
-If you’re new to photography, then working in your cameras automatic modes can help you understand what settings to start with.
+Creating proper exposure for your photography takes skill and practice and fundamental knowledge of lighting.
+If you’re new to photography, then working in your camera’s automatic modes can help you understand what settings to start with.
 More advanced users will choose manual modes to have complete control of the exposure settings.
-Both automatic and manual mode will allow you to achieve a proper exposure in camera.
+Both automatic and manual mode will allow you to achieve proper exposure in the camera.

 Photographers will shoot in automatic or manual modes, and then adjust settings as needed to accommodate different factors in taking a properly exposed photo.

-The goal is to get it right in camera so you limit the amount of post processing needed and to be as efficient as possible.
+The goal is to get it right in the camera so you limit the amount of post-processing needed and to be as efficient as possible.

 Camera Dial Shooting Modes

 Every camera is different and all manufacturers provide options for shooting modes for all skill levels.

 It is common for beginners to start in more automatic type settings until they become more advanced and comfortable with their cameras.